codeksion/LibSohal/README.md

 ## LibSohal
-Another server-client based library software for barrow books.
+Another server-client based library software for borrowing books.
+Supports libgen a bit.
 It's all Turkish.
 But you can use with fork in any language.

 ### Dependencies && Setup